jcmack/missingpersons/README.md

 Working with Missing Persons Data
 =====

-While there are a number of public facing databases containing missing persons data, I have chosen to work with
+There are a number of public databases that store missing persons data, but there exists two major problems:

-- National Center for Missing & Exploited Children (NCMEC) www.missingkids.com and
+- The databases do not provide public API access and
-- National Missing and Unidentified Persons Systems Missing Persons Database www.findthemissing.org.
+- There is no common data standard for a missing persons case between databases.

-Unfortunately both do not have public facing APIs or share a common data standard.
+I want to collect all of the missing persons data into one common database to provide easy access to researchers and students.

-Data was scraped from NCMEC utilizing Requests and its underlying JSON API, while NamUs data was gathered using Selenium.
+First I crawled through the NCMEC database utilizing Requests and its underlying JSON API, while I used Selenium to crawl NamUs.
 Data from both sources were cleaned, standardized and linked if duplicated.

 Missing Persons Characteristics
 =====